 “Chris fizzes with passion and enthusiasm – he knows his stuff and he knows how to make it exciting to others.
 He's effortlessly natural in front of the camera and brings with him a stylish flair – always creating a visually interesting 'field kitchen' where he cooks up a storm with both knowledge and humour that makes him a captivating watch!”

-Becky Pratt - Director BBC Countryfile
+Becky Pratt - Producer/ Director BBC Countryfile

 Let us help you find and use the best of seasonal wild ingredients.